 Your workplace attire is essential to people’s perceptions of you, and how seriously you are taken.
 This is actually great news, once you master business casual style.
 Your clothes can help communicate who you are to your office, what you want to become, and your confidence in yourself.

 we may earn a commission from you clicking a link in this post, at no additional cost to you. full affiliate policy, here.

 Can you wear jeans in business casual?

-Now, every office has a different set of standards, but generally no you can’t wear jeans for business casual.
+Every office has a different set of standards, but generally, no you can’t wear jeans for business casual.
 And even if you see other people wearing jeans in your office, I would generally avoid it.

 Jeans are a staple of your wardrobe and they tend to be an easy item to grab when you need a cute outfit.
 But, remember that your office environment is a place that you want to exude confidence, expertise, and authority.

 So scope the office environment, is anyone else wearing jeans?
 Are the majority of people wearing jeans?
 Probably not.
 And just because your boss or the unpaid intern rocks jeans now and again, does not mean you should.